glacials/twos.dev/src/cold/guide.md

    but I can more easily regain context when information and discussion are concentrated in one source of truth like a ticket.
-I practice inbox zero, so I promise you won't have to ping me to tell me about an update that's already in my email.
+I practice inbox zero, so I promise you won't have to ping me to tell me something already in my inbox.
 5. **I focus on customer problems.** Even if a solution "feels right" be prepared for me to ask what customer problem it solves.
 6. **[Don't say hello](https://nohello.net/)**.